ntluong95/quarto-wingman/README.md

 ![](https://raw.githubusercontent.com/ntluong95/quarto-wingman/refs/heads/main/resources/quarto4.png)

-- Improving syntax highlighting for Python code in `.qmd` document.
-This function is useful when Pylance is not available.
-You can use `Developer: Inspect Editor Tokens and Scopes` to inspect which are available token:
-  - Module keywords: Identify module name and module alias (like import `numpy` as `np`).

-  - Function Call Enhancement: In function calls that use dot notation, the token before the dot (object name) and the function name are captured.

-  - Variable Declaration Highlighting: Variable declarations are detected by matching identifiers followed by an equals sign, while avoiding matches when they are part of object attribute assignments.

 - Cite reference directly from a Zotero runtime and update the `*.bib` file.Default is to the `*.bib` file relative to the workspace root.
 Command `Quarto Wingman: Select citation from Zotero`.